Wisden Cricketers' Almanack: Editions

-Wisden is a small-paged but a very thick book (over 1,500 pages in modern editions) with a distinctive bright yellow cover that it has carried since the 75th edition in 1938.
+Although small in page size, Wisden is a very thick book (over 1,500 pages in modern editions) with a distinctive bright yellow cover that it has carried since the 75th edition in 1938.
 Prior to that, covers varied between yellow, buff and salmon pink.
 That edition was also the first to display the famous woodcut of two cricketers, by Eric Ravilious, on its cover.
 It is published each April, just before the start of the English domestic cricket season.
-Since 2003 the woodcut has been replaced as the main feature of the front cover by a photograph of a current cricketer, but still appears albeit in a much reduced size.
+Since 2003, the front cover has featured a photograph of one or more current cricketers, whilst a smaller version of the woodcut now appears on each volume's spine (an exception being the 150th edition in 2013, which reverted to the previous format).

 It is produced in both hardcover and softcover versions.
 Since 2006, a larger format edition has been published on an experimental basis.
 This is said to be in response to requests from readers who find the print size of the standard edition hard to read.
 It is around twice the traditional size and was published in a limited edition of 5,000.
 It is not a large print book as such, as the print will still be of a size found in many standard books.

 From 2011 an Epub version, The Shorter Wisden, has been available in online bookstores.
-Described by the publishers as a "distillation of what's best in its bigger brother", it includes the Notes by the Editor, all the articles, reviews and obituaries and the reports on all England's Test matches for the year in question.
-Excluded are the statistics and other cricket reports contained within the Almanack proper.
+Described by the publishers as a "distillation of what's best in its bigger brother", it includes the Notes by the Editor, all the articles, reviews, obituaries, and the reports on all England's Test matches for the year in question.
+Excluded are the statistics and other cricket reports contained within the original Almanack.

+Work undertaken by the Association of Cricket Statisticians and Historians has found small errors in around 70% of the scorecards published in Wisden before 1970, as these were based on figures submitted by local reporters rather than official sources.